 James became interested in politics whilst at university and joined the Conservative party in 2012 due to a strong belief in Neoliberalism/Libertarianism and a desire to reduce the increasing inequalities in British society.
 He is strongly opposed to the European Union and supports limited and local government.
 As a medical student he has had several years experience in hospital placements, and as a result one of his major goals in politics is to change the NHS to a voucher system.
 His major influences are Milton Friedman, Nigel Farage and Melanie Phillips.

-Joe is a first year History student and became involved with the Conservatives after joining the party in 2010.
+Joe is a 2nd year History student and became involved with the Conservatives after joining the party in 2010.
 He is the current secretary of the society after being elected in 2013.
 Politically, Joe describes himself as a Classical Liberal, combining a strong belief in the virtues of capitalism and free markets with a passion for personal liberty, and is convinced that only a substantially limited government can deliver freedom and prosperity for the greatest possible number.
 His specific areas of political interest include civil liberties, economic policy and monetary policy in particular, stemming from an interest in Austrian Economics and business cycle theory.
 Outside of politics, he enjoys studying History and Philosophy, and hopes to pursue a career in Law.